• Skip to primary navigation

 • Gather and measure all the spices into a medium bowl.

-½ tablespoon brown sugar + ½ tablespoon garlic powder + 1tsp cumin + 1 teaspoon smoked paprika + 1 teaspoon sweet paprika + 1 teaspoon fine sea salt + ¾ teaspoon onion powder + ¾ teaspoon black pepper + ½ teaspoon oregano + pinch of cayenne pepper (to taste) + pinch of allspice
+½ tablespoon brown sugar + ½ tablespoon garlic powder + 1 teaspoon cumin + 1 teaspoon smoked paprika + 1 teaspoon sweet paprika + 1 teaspoon fine sea salt + ¾ teaspoon onion powder + ¾ teaspoon black pepper + ½ teaspoon oregano + pinch of cayenne pepper + pinch of teaspoon allspice

 • Mix all the spices with a spoon or whisk until they are well combined, and ensure no clumps.